Gaurishh/amul-protein-products-notifier/README.md

 The Python scraper is the core monitoring component that:

 - **Monitors Amul's Website**: Continuously checks the protein products page at `https://shop.amul.com/en/browse/protein`
-- **Handles PIN Code Entry**: Automatically enters the configured PIN code (122003 for Haryana, 110036 for Delhi, and 56001 for Karnataka) to access location-specific product availability
+- **Handles PIN Code Entry**: Automatically enters the configured PIN code (122003 for Haryana, 110036 for Delhi, 560001 for Karnataka, and 400001 for Maharashtra) to access location-specific product availability
 - **Extracts Product Data**: Scrapes all protein products including:
   - Product names and IDs
   - Current stock status (Available/Sold Out)